 The City of Enderby's Water Conservation Plan establishes strategies to reduce water demand throughout the community.
-Reducing water demand helps to protect our water resources, mitigate requirements for infrastructure expansion, and reduce operating and maintenance costs.
+Reducing water demand helps to protect the watershed, mitigate requirements for infrastructure expansion, and reduce operating and maintenance costs.

-As of December 31, 2021, the City of Enderby has achieved a number of strategies within its Water Conservation Plan, including:
+As of December 31, 2023, the City of Enderby has achieved a number of strategies within its Water Conservation Plan, including: